swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

     $ git push origin 2013-04-uwmadison

-If you have permission to push to the upstream repository, sending commits to that remote is exactly analagous.
+If you have permission to push to the upstream repository, sending commits to that remote is exactly analogous.

     $ git push upstream 2013-04-uwmadison